ML-KULeuven/dtaianomaly/docs/api/evaluation/volume-under-the-surface.rst

 By default, the adjusted versions of each metric are used.
 To use the original implementations, you can set ``compatibility_mode=True`` when initializing the metrics.

+In addition, we numbafied the most expensive part of the code (i.e., computing the recalls, precisions and false positive rates for every threshold), which leads to a more than 25x speedup on the demonstration time series.

 .. [paparrizos2022volume] John Paparrizos, Paul Boniol, Themis Palpanas, Ruey S. Tsay, Aaron Elmore, and Michael J. Franklin.
 Volume under the surface: a new accuracy evaluation measure for time-series anomaly detection.
 Proceedings of the VLDB Endowment 15.11 (2022):